 A NEW safety app for smartphones, motivated by the disappearance of Sian O’Callaghan, has the backing of England footballer Scott Parker.

-SafeKnight, which will work on iPhone, BlackBerry, Android and Nokia, was created by businessman Chris Hawthorn after he saw reports about the 22-year-old, who vanished after leaving Suju nightclub in March 2011.
+SafeKnight, which will work on iPhone, BlackBerry, Android and Nokia, was created by businessman Chris Hawthorn after he saw reports about the 22-year-old, who vanished after leaving Suju nightclub

 Sian’s disappearance sparked a major missing persons hunt, but her body was found at Uffington, Oxfordshire, on March 24.